 • STAT 1020 (Introductory Business Statistics II)

-The Leadership Journey is a set of four modules that prepares students for leadership roles by providing experiential learning as well as evidence-based content on leadership, communication, teamwork, and diversity.
-LSM students complete this journey by taking two 0.5 CU modules in the first two years (WH 1010 and WH 2010), and also through the leadership and group dynamics instruction provided in the LSM Proseminar (LSMP 1210) and the LSM Capstone (LSMP 4210).
+The Leadership Journey is a set of modules that prepares students for leadership roles by providing experiential learning as well as evidence-based content on leadership, communication, teamwork, and diversity.
+For single-degree Wharton students there are four modules, but LSM students complete this journey by taking two 0.5 CU [course unit] modules in the first two years (WH 1010 and WH 2010), and also through the leadership and group dynamics instruction already provided in the LSM Proseminar (LSMP 1210) and the LSM Capstone (LSMP 4210).
+This means that LSM students do not need to take Management 3010 or the regular Wharton Senior Capstone.

 • Global Economy, Business, and Society (1 CU): For LSM students, this course can also count toward the Business Breadth requirement.

-• Technology, Innovation, and Analytics (1 CU): This requirement is satisfied by the LSMP 4210 Capstone course.
+• Technology, Innovation, and Analytics: This requirement is satisfied by the LSMP 4210 Capstone course.

-LSM students satisfy Wharton’s General Education and Cross Cultural Perspectives requirements in completing their Foundational Approaches and Sector requirements in the College.
+LSM students satisfy Wharton’s Liberal Arts and Sciences, Writing, and Elective requirements in completing their general education requirements in the College.
 No additional courses are needed.
-Note that LSM students, as College students, need to satisfy the College language requirement.
+Note that LSM students need to satisfy the College language requirement (which is not the same as the Wharton language requirement).